 Be cautious about medicating sores with anything prior to a veterinary examination.
 That may interfere with an accurate diagnosis.
-Treat only after your veterinarian diagnoses the condition, and follow his or her recommendation.
+Treat only after your veterinarian diagnoses the condition, and follow post-treatment recommendations.

 Longhaired puppies must be clipped first to reduce the amount of contaminated hair (remember to disinfect the clipper blades afterward).
 Avoid shampooing or scrubbing the pet when you bathe your puppy because that can make the infection worse by breaking off infected hairs and spreading the spores over the body.

-Ketoconazole (for dogs only) and itraconazole (Sporanox) for cats probably are the most common drugs used to treat ringworm.
+Ketoconazole, which is only for dogs, is probably the most common drug used to treat ringworm.
 The drug griseofulvin (Fulvacin) is also very effective.
 Once swallowed, it is incorporated into the growing hair where it slows the growth of the fungus.
 Your veterinarian will recommend the best choice for your situation.

 In addition to treating your puppy, you must clean its environment.
 That’s easier said than done because the ringworm spores are nearly indestructible.
 But treating the environment helps reduce the numbers of fungal spores, and helps prevent reinfection.

-Only concentrated bleach, cancer-causing chemicals, and enilconazole (toxic to cats) have been shown to effectively kill ringworm spores, and none of those options work well in your home.
-Currently, experts recommend environmental control by daily cleaning of all surfaces using a diluted bleach solution (one part bleach to ten parts water), along with thorough vacuuming.
+Only concentrated bleach, cancer-causing chemicals, and enilconazole (which is toxic to cats) have been shown to effectively kill ringworm spores, and none of those options work well in your home.
+Currently, experts recommend environmental control by daily cleaning of all surfaces using a diluted bleach solution (one part bleach to 10 parts water), along with thorough vacuuming.

 Get rid of spore reservoirs such as carpet, drapes, pet bedding, and the like.
 High-temperature steam also may be effective.
 Vacuum repeatedly, but remember to toss out the bag every time, or you’ll simply spread the spores.
 Disinfect the vacuum, too, with the bleach and water spray.